WrathChaos/wrathchaos/README.md

 ### Hi there 👋

-I am a mobile software engineer and team leader
+I am a software engineer and team leader

 - 🥰 Very active on mobile open source community especially on **React Native**
 - 🥳 Enthusiast on game development with **Unreal Engine 5** and Unity